raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 Our recognizer is finite, yet it recognizes an infinite number of finite strings, including those that are improbably long.
 And since the recognizer has a fixed and finite size, it follows that "binary numbers" is a regular language.

 Now that we have some examples of regular languages.
 We see that they can be recognized with finite state automata, and we also see that it is possible for regular languages to have an infinite number of strings, some of which are arbitrarily long (but still finite).
-This does not, in principle, bar us from creating finite state machines to recognize them.
+This does not, in principle, bar us from creating deterministic finite automatons to recognize them.

 We can now think a little harder about the balanced parentheses problem.
-If "balanced parentheses" is a regular language, it must be possible to write a finite state machine to recognize a string with balanced parentheses.
+If "balanced parentheses" is a regular language, it must be possible to write a deterministic finite automaton to recognize a string with balanced parentheses.

-But if it is *not* possible to write a finite state machine to recognize balanced parentheses, then balanced parentheses must be a kind of language that is more complex than a regular language, and must require a more powerful machine for recognizing its strings.
+But if it is *not* possible to write a deterministic finite automaton to recognize balanced parentheses, then balanced parentheses must be a kind of language that is more complex than a regular language, and must require a more powerful machine for recognizing its strings.

 ---